Ergot: History

 Ergotism is the earliest recorded example of mycotoxicosis, or poisoning caused by toxic molds.

-Early references to ergotism date back as far as 600 BC, an Assyrian tablet referred to it as a 'noxious pustule in the ear of grain'.
+Early references to ergotism date back as far as 600 BC, an Assyrian tablet referred to it as a "noxious pustule in the ear of grain."
 In 350 BC, the Parsees described "noxious grasses that cause pregnant women to drop the womb and die in childbed."
 In ancient Syria, ergot was called "Daughter of Blood."
 Radulf Glaber described an ailment he called "hidden fire," or ignus ocultus, in which a burning of the limb is followed by its separation from the body, often consuming the victim in one night.
 In 1588, Johannes Thallius wrote that it is called "Mother of Rye," or rockenmutter, and is used to halt bleeding.

 Human poisoning due to the consumption of rye bread made from ergot-infected grain was common in Europe in the Middle Ages.
 The first mention of a plague of gangrenous ergotism in Europe comes from Germany in 857; following this, France and Scandinavia experienced similar outbreaks; England is noticeably absent from the historical regions affected by ergotism as its main source of food was wheat, which is resistant to ergot fungi.
-In 944, a massive outbreak of ergotism caused 40,000 deaths in the regions of Aquitaine, Limousin, Périgord, and Angoumois in France.
+In 994, a massive outbreak potentially attributed to ergotism caused 40,000 deaths in the regions of Aquitaine, Limousin, Périgord and Angoumois in France.
 In Hesse, in 1596, Wendelin Thelius was one of the first to attribute ergotism poisoning to grain.
 In 1778, S. Tessier, observing a huge epidemic in Sologne, France, in which more than 8,000 people died, recommended drainage of fields, compulsory cleaning of grain, and the substitution of potatoes for affected grain.

+In 1722, the Russian Tsar Peter the Great was thwarted in his campaign against the Ottoman Empire as his army, traveling down the Terek steppe, was struck by ergotism and was forced to retreat in order to find edible grains.
+A diary entry from the time notes that as soon as people ate the poisoned bread, they became dizzy, with such strong nerve contractions that those who did not die on the first day found their hands and feet falling off, akin to frostbite.
+The outbreak was known as Saint Anthony's fire, or ignis sacer.

+Some historical events, such as the Great Fear in France at the outset of the French Revolution, have been linked to ergot poisoning.